 If you'd like to become a "Donor Doc" today, please fill out this short online form to register.

 All donor doc assignments are sent to both the doctor and the recipient.
-If the recipient is a child, the assignment is emailed to their school nurse.
-If the recipient is an adult, their doctor assignment is mailed to them at the address they provided on their application.
+If the recipient is a child, the assignment is emailed to his/her school nurse.
+If the recipient is an adult, the doctor assignment is mailed to him/her at the address provided on the application.
 Doctors receive the assignments via the email address provided on their donation form.

 PBNC makes an effort to match recipients to doctors in or as close to their area as possible.
 However, this is dependent upon doctors in their area donating.
 Assignments are made on a first-come, first-served basis.
 This program runs from August 1st – July 31st, meaning more donations are available earlier in the school year than towards the end.

 • Eye exam performed by a participating eye doctor in the Donor Docs Program.

 • In some cases, glasses (not contacts), if prescribed.